robseb/rsyocto/doc/guides/1_Booting.md

-# Booting rsyocto on your Board
+# Booting *rsYocto* on your Board
-This guide shows how to install rsyocto on SD and boot them on Terasic DE10 FPGA Board.
+This guide shows how to install *rsYocto* on SD-Card and boot them on Terasic DE10 FPGA Board.

 ## Creating a bootebil SD-Card
 1. Download the newest Image of *rsYocto* for your Board